lilapaul777/SP500_Backtest/README.md

 **What it does**

-Downloads roughly 10 years of daily SPY prices from Yahoo Finance with yfinance Calculates the 50-day and 200-day moving averages and plots them against price Sets up the strategy: hold the S&P 500 when the 50-day MA is above the 200-day MA, move to cash when it drops below.
-Positions are shifted by one day so the strategy only uses information it would have actually had at the time.
+Downloads 10 years of daily SPY prices from Yahoo Finance with yfinance Calculates the 50-day and 200-day moving averages and plots them against price Sets up the strategy: hold the S&P 500 when the 50-day MA is above the 200-day MA, sell and move to cash when it drops below.
+Positions are shifted by one day to eliminate look-ahead bias.
 Runs the backtest and tracks the growth of $1 for both the strategy and buy and hold Compares total return and annualized Sharpe ratio (assuming a risk-free rate of 0) for both